Paving the Way towards 800 Gbps Quantum-Secured Optical Channel Deployment in Mission-Critical Environments: Methods

 Since this test-bed configuration is the closest to the actual operational environments in the field, the rest of the experiments were conducted over this configuration.

-\section{Distance Study}
+\subsection{Distance Study}

-The focus of this part of the research study was the performance of the system as a function of the distance.
-For this purpose, different fiber spools were used to analyze the impact of increasing the distance on the system performance.
+In this part of the study, different fiber spools were used in the test bed specified in Figure \ref{fig:All_Channels} to analyze the impact of increasing the distance on the system performance.
 All fibers were of type Corning SMF-28 G.652.D.
 It should also be mentioned that for 80 km to 100 km distances, the launch power on the Waveserver systems were increased to 2 dBm in order to keep the 800 Gbps optical signals within the acceptable power levels at the receivers.

-Figure \ref{fig:Distance} shows the results of this study.
-Here, an SKR of 66.16 kbps was achieved at a 70 km distance while securing an 800 Gbps optical channel multiplexed with another 800 Gbps and eight 100 Gbps channels on the C-band.
-Although in this experiment there were ten optical channels present, at this rate the system has the potential to quantum-secure up to 258 optical channels using AES-256-GCM encryption while refreshing the key at a rate of 1/sec.
-Table \ref{tab:SKR_vs_Distance} illustrates the achieved SKR as a function of the distance.
-Notably, an SKR of 2 kbps was achieved at a distance of 100 km.

-\section{Impact of Attenuation}
+\subsection{Impact of Attenuation}

-Understanding the impact of increased attenuation on the QKD system in a fixed-length fiber scenario is important in order to understand the behavior of the system in a mission-critical environment.
-Whether the increased attenuation is as a result of a physical line issue or the presence of an eavesdropper, the network operator requires enough time to proactively investigate and avert an outage.
-In order to conduct this study, the fiber distance was set to the baseline value of 70 km and a Variable Optical Attenuator (VOA) was inserted into the quantum channel.
-As shown in Figure \ref{fig:VOA}, the insertion point was right between the termination point of the 70 km fiber and the receiver port on Bob's QKD system.
+As shown in Figure \ref{fig:VOA}, the VOA insertion point was right between the termination point of the 70 km fiber and the receiver port on Bob's QKD system.
 The VOA had an insertion loss of 0.737 dB and the target wavelength was set to 1310 nm in order to directly impact the quantum channel.
 The VOA attenuation value was increased at 1 dB increments on an hourly basis and measurements were taken.

-Figure \ref{fig:VOA_Results} provides the results of this study.
-The baseline with the VOA insertion shows a bit lower performance compared to the baseline without, i.e. a QBER of 3.61\% vs 3.56\% and an SKR of 50 kbps vs 66.16 kbps.
-This might be attributed to a combination of the VOA insertion loss and additional signal degradation at the interfaces introduced when connecting the signal in and out of the VOA itself.